xuChenSJTU/ETL-master/README.md

 # ETL-master
-This is a pytorch implementation of our paper: "Towards Equivalent Transformation of User Preferences in Cross Domain Recommendation"
+This is a pytorch implementation of our ACM Transactions on Information Systems (ACM TOIS) paper: "Towards Equivalent Transformation of User Preferences in Cross Domain Recommendation"

 **Running Tips**
 This folder contains the thhree datasets used in our paper and the codes of our ETL model.
 Specifically, main_my.py is our model and the other four main_xxx.py files are four variants of ETL in the abalation study of our paper.